 The style, content and frequency of emails they’re sending.

 It’s not easy to get a true picture of the marketing metrics your competitors’ are using, or how (and if) they’re achieving them.
 What you should hope to gain from this particular analysis are insights into potential strengths and weaknesses that your business can benefit from.
-The number of followers a competitor has on social media, the ease with which you can buy through their website, the usefulness of the content in their emails and the strength of their branding are all opportunities for you to improve your own approach.
+The number of followers a competitor has on social media, the ease with which you can buy through their website, the usefulness of the content in their emails and the strength of their branding are all opportunities for you to improve your own approach through competitive analysis.

 Understanding competitors’ sales strategies can help you make strategic decisions about where, what and how you make your own sales.
 As with their marketing though, you’ll find that a lot of information isn’t publicly available.

 Using news resources, competitors’ websites and by following the same sales process your customers would, you should still be able to answer some of these key questions:

 - What is the competitor’s annual revenue and growth pattern?

 - Which online and offline channels are they selling through?